 Book a Demo

-The 7 key features of a Fraud Management System
+Choosing a Fraud Management System

-- Enrich data: some fraud managers only need to access extra databases to build a more complete profile of their users
+- Enrich data: Some fraud managers only need to access extra databases to build a more complete profile of their users

-- Meet scalability issues: if you have a previous fraud prevention system that hasn’t scaled as fast as your user base, you can add a third party system to help
+- Meet scalability issues: If you have a previous fraud prevention system that hasn’t scaled as fast as your user base, you can add a third-party system to help

 - Patch holes in the line of defense: No need to build a brand new fraud management software if your old one is 90% efficient.
 Sometimes all you need is a 3rd party module with specific goals, such as phone or email lookup, device fingerprinting or IP analysis to bring it up to 100%

-- Accelerate manual reviews: manual reviews are the most resource-heavy part of management, both in terms of time and effort.
+- Accelerate manual reviews: Manual reviews are the most resource-heavy part of management, both in terms of time and effort.
 Adding an extra module could speed it up, if it is integrated properly.

 - REST APIs for developers